 Hello WHUR Family,

-Spring Time and time to tend to your garden… Every season brings a different set of chores in the garden.
-Spring is an exciting time for gardeners as preparations are made for the bounty and beauty of the garden as it awakes from winter hibernation.
+Summer Time and time to tend to your garden… Every season brings a different set of chores in the garden.
+Summer is an exciting time for gardeners as preparations are made for the bounty and beauty of the garden.
 It can also, however, be a bit overwhelming to know how to prioritize your gardening time at this time of year.
 Here are a few helpful tips that you can do in the spring.
 And also a flower from my own personal garden at the Darryl Haley Bed and Breakfast.

 For early blooming shrubs such as forsythia and viburnum, prune them as soon as blooms have passed.
 Early spring is also an ideal time to prune your roses.

-Spring is the best time to start a new lawn from seed.
-For established lawns, you should start mowing in the spring, but don’t initially cut the grass very short for the first few times.
+Summer is the best time to start and continue a new lawn from seed.
+For established lawns, you can start mowing in the summer, but don’t initially cut the grass very short for the first few times.

 - Fitness Friday Groove -